probmods/dippl/lectures/semanticparsing.md

 ---
 layout: example
 title: Semantic parsing
 description: A Bayesian literal listener who conditions on the meaning of a sentence.
-The meaning is computed by a CCG-like system.
+The meaning is computed by direct composition in a categorial grammar.
 ---

+We implement a Bayesian language comprehender on top of a syntactic-semantic parsing system based on (combinatory) categorial grammar.

 #The world and the listener